g1b3r1sh/HTN-2023/README.md

 First, given a dataset of macros based on a single image, each macro is passed through a text extractor, giving us several examples we can give the LLM.

 To generate a meme about a given topic, we pass examples together with the topic to generate a new image macro about that topic.

+# Updates

+- In the interest of time and output quality, this hack will only process image macros that have a "top-text-bottom-text" format
+- For improved output quality, the user will input the top text, and the program generates bottom text